Antoni Maria

 Antoni Maria (born 21 March 1987) is a French rugby league footballer who plays as a for FC Lezignan in the Elite One Championship and France at international level.

 He previously played in France for the Saint-Gaudens Bears in the Elite One Championship, Toulouse Olympique French top flight and the Co-operative Championship and Saint-Esteve in the Elite One Championship.
 Maria then transferred to the Catalans Dragons and the Leigh Centurions in the Super League.
 He spent time on loan from the Dragons at Hull Kingston Rovers.

 Background

 Maria was born in Sainte-Livrade-sur-Lot, France.
+He is the elder brother of professional rugby league footballer Franck Maria.

 Club career

 Toulouse Olympique

 Maria began his career at Toulouse Olympique in the Championship between 2009 and 2011.

 Catalans Dragons

 When Toulouse withdrew from the Championship, Maria joined Super League club Catalans Dragons, making his Super League début against Castleford Tigers in 2012.

 Leigh Centurions

 Maria joined Leigh Centurions for the 2017 season following their promotion to Super League.